Precise asymptotics near a generic $\mathbb S^1\times\mathbb R^3$ singularity of mean curvature flow: Introduction

 \section{Introduction}

-In the present paper we study a family of hypersurfaces $\{M^n_t\subset\mathbb R^{n+1}\}$ evolving by mean curvature flow (MCF), which makes it satisfy the equation where $\mathbf X$ is the position vector and $\mathbf H$ is the mean curvature vector of the hypersurfaces $M_t$.

-For a rich family of initial hypersurfaces some singularities will form in finite time.
-A main theme in the study of mean curvature flow or more general geometric flows is to understand the formation of singularities, and find a way to extend the flows through singularities with controlled geometry and topology.
-In the present paper we would like to understand a class of generic singularities, at the singular time.
+We consider a family of hypersurfaces $\{M^n_t\subset\mathbb R^{n+1}\}$ evolving by mean curvature flow (MCF), which makes it satisfy the equation where $\mathbf X_{M}$ is the position vector and $\mathbf H_M$ is the mean curvature vector.
+For a rich family of initial hypersurfaces (in particular all closed hypersurfaces), singularities will form in a finite time.
+A main theme in the study of MCF or more general geometric flows is to understand the formation of singularities and find a way to extend the flows through singularities with controlled geometry and topology.

-In this aspect some understanding is achieved in the setting the flows of 2-convex hypersurfaces.
-In \cite{HK, HS}, Gerhard and Sinestrari, Haslhofer and Kleiner developed the existence of mean curvature flow with surgery starting from arbitrary 2-convex hypersurfaces, with a detailed description of a neighborhood of the singularities and surgery procedure with controlled geometry and topology.
-For the results on non 2-convex flows, see \cite{MW, BW, W1}.

-In a separate direction Colding and Minicozzi proved, in \cite{CM}, that the generic singularities models are of the type $\mathbb S^k\times \mathbb R^{n-k}$.
-But in general, there is no canonical neighborhood theorem known for these singularities of generalized cylinder with $k>1$ and no theory of performing surgery through these singularities.
-Recently, the first author \cite{GZ} gives a description in a certain regime of a neighborhood of singularities modeled on $\mathbb S^1\times \mathbb R^3$.
-And we will use that result to derive a precise asymptotic of the a pinched disk singularities modeled on $\mathbb S^1\times\mathbb R^3$.
-Hopefully this can be used to give information of the level-set flow through such kind of singularities.

-In the situation of cylindrical singularities, the phenomena that the mean curvature evolution collapse to the singular set in the first and only singular time is highly unstable and can only appear in very rare cases: evolution of exact round cylinders collapsing to a line and the evolution of rotational symmetric marriage rings collapsing to a circle for example.
-Generically, the flow encountering cylindrical singularities will develop pinched-necks (if the axis of cylinder is one-dimensional) or pinched-disks (if the axis of cylinder is higher-dimensional).
-Our result concerns a pinched-disk singularity modeled on $\mathbb S^1\times\mathbb R^3$.

-The paper is organized as following: the Main Theorem will be stated in Section \ref{sec:Main}, and it will be proved in Section \ref{sec:ProMain}.
-In Section \ref{sec:KeyLem} we will prove a key technical lemma.